zhero9/MIPUP/README.md

 ## 1. Background and previous results
 The problems addresed are **Minimum Conflict-Free Row Split problems**.
-They were originaly proposed by *I. Hajirasouliha, B. Raphael, (Reconstructing Mutational History in Multiply Sampled Tumors Using Perfect Phylogeny Mixtures)[http://dx.doi.org/10.1007/978-3-662-44753-6_27].
+They were originaly proposed by *I. Hajirasouliha, B. Raphael, [Reconstructing Mutational History in Multiply Sampled Tumors Using Perfect Phylogeny Mixtures](http://dx.doi.org/10.1007/978-3-662-44753-6_27).
 WABI 2014: 354-367*.
 Later, NP-hardness of the problems was confirmed by *Hujdurovic, A., Kacar, U., Milanic, M., Ries, B., and Tomescu, A. I. (2016).
-(Complexity and algorithms for finding a perfect phylogeny from mixed tumor samples)[http://ieeexplore.ieee.org/document/7589999/].
-IEEE/ACM Transactions on Computational Biology and Bioinformatics.* This paper also proposed (a heuristic and an exact algorithm for a particular class of inputs)[https://github.com/alexandrutomescu/MixedPerfectPhylogeny].
+[Complexity and algorithms for finding a perfect phylogeny from mixed tumor samples](http://ieeexplore.ieee.org/document/7589999/).
+IEEE/ACM Transactions on Computational Biology and Bioinformatics.* This paper also proposed [a heuristic and an exact algorithm for a particular class of inputs](https://github.com/alexandrutomescu/MixedPerfectPhylogeny).
 Slides and a visual description of the these results are available [**here**](https://www.cs.helsinki.fi/u/tomescu/perfect-phylogeny-tumors.pdf).

 ## 2. Our approach
 We consider two problems: